-Kevin Gauthier, the owner of gem and jewelry store Korner Gem in Traverse City, is a seasoned Petoskey stone hunter.
-He was kind enough to share his best advice for fellow Petoskey stone hunters—even experienced rock hunters may not know some of these.
+Kevin Gauthier, the owner of gem and jewelry store Korner Gem in Traverse City, is a seasoned rock hunter and a pro at finding Petoskey stones.
+He was kind enough to share his best advice with us and fellow Petoskey stone hunters.
+(Even experienced rock rounds may not know some of these!)

 Visit Korner Gem

 Find a world of Petoskey stones, gems, minerals and jewelry made from all the above (custom orders encouraged) at Kevin Gauthier’s Korner Gem, 231.929.9175.